energywebfoundation/iam-client-lib/docs/api/classes/modules_signer.SignerService.md

 transaction receipt

----
+___

 ### signMessage

 ▸ **signMessage**(`message`): `Promise`<`string`\>

 Tries to create `eth_sign` conformant signature (https://eth.wiki/json-rpc/API#eth_sign).
-Whether or not to hash the message prior to signature is determined by signature performed during login.
+Whether or not to hash the message prior to signature is depends on whether is signer EIP-191 compliant.
 When running in browser `isEthSigner` variable should be stored in local storage.

 ```typescript
 signerService.signMessage(arrayify('Hello World'));